danideveloperweb/jugadoresFifa23/README.md

 # Description

-Translated to English: "This spa displays 4 pages.
+This spa displays 4 pages.
 The first shows four players with information on hover.
 Then you click on them and enter the detailed view where you can see the details.
 On this page, there is a button that takes you to personalized videos, and here there is a button that takes you to the history of the teams they have been on.
 The project is in multiple languages.

 # Main features